nagasudhirpulla/taming_python/blog/skills/matplotlib_bottom_legend.md

 Please make sure that you covered the [post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)
 <hr/>

-In order to place the legend at the bottom using `ax.legend` , we can use the following options
+In order to place the legend at the bottom using `ax.legend` function, we can use the following options

 * `bbox_to_anchor` - location of the legend anchor w.r.t the plot bounding box.
 Anchor location is specified as (x,y)
 * `loc` - Location of the legend anchor w.r.t legend box